glann39/dvd-rental-analysis/README.md

 ## Project Overview

 This project analyzes the DVD Rental Database, a generated database for a fictitious DVD rental chain, using SQL to explore customer behavior, inventory efficiency, and revenue performance.
 The database can be downloaded using this [link](https://neon.com/postgresql/postgresql-getting-started/postgresql-sample-database).
-It simulates a real-world business scenario by identifying inefficiencies and finding insights to improve operational and financial performance.
-This project is ongoing as I plan to improve and add on it.
+The analysis simulates a real-world business scenario by identifying operational inefficiencies and uncovering actionable insights to improve financial performance.
+This project is ongoing, I plan to expand it with Excel and Tableau dashboards in the future.

 ## Business Objectives
-- Understand customer purchasing behaviour
+- Understand customer purchasing behavior and lifetime value
 - Identify inventory inefficiencies
 - Analyze revenue drivers across films, categories, and actors
-- Evaluate demand across stores
+- Evaluate demand distribution across stores
+- Measure audience reach and content penetration

+## File Description
+- `customer_analysis.sql`

 ## Analysis Breakdown
 - Customer Analysis